Chapter 8. Sensorineural hearing loss

 Figure 8.1.
 Speech recognition-in-quiet scores (presentation level 65 dB SPL; phoneme scores) as a function of the hearing loss of 14 VSB-Amade/Samba users (squares).
 The drawn line is the best fit from a previous study (Verhaegen et al., 2008).

-A problem of using auditory implants with an open ear canal, like the VSB, might be interference between the vibrations of the middle ear ossicles generated by the implant’s actuator and direct sounds that activate the ossicles in the normal way.
-It should be noted that owing to the digitally processing of digital audio processors, the amplified sounds are delayed, typically by 4 ms to 10 ms. That implies that the direct and processed sounds are not in phase for most frequencies, leading to a distorted sound.
-This phenomenon also occurs when fitting digital BTE devices with open earmolds (Groth & Sondergaard (2004) and Stone et al. (2008)).
-The latter study showed that the (annoying) interference depends on (and can be adjusted by) the gain level of the device, compression settings and on frequency.
-The lower the processing delay, the better.
-Studies looking into this interference when using middle ear implants have not been published yet.
+A problem of using a MEI with an open ear canal, like the VSB, might be the interference between the MEI processed sound and the direct sounds.
+It should be noted that owing to the digital processing of audio processors, the amplified sounds are delayed, typically by 4 ms to 10 ms. That implies that the direct and processed sounds are not in phase for most frequencies, which might lead to a distorted sound.
+This phenomenon also occurs when fitting digital BTE devices with open earmolds (Groth & Sondergaard; 2004 and Stone et al., 2008).
+The latter study showed that the (annoying) interference depends on (and can be adjusted by) the gain level of the device and compression settings.
+Studies looking into this interference when using MEIs have not been published yet.

 8.3 References chapter 8